Hire A Blog Writer Who Gets You Results (7 key traits)

 But it’s important that you find a blogger whose writing style and expertise align with your goals, brand and project scope.

-Hire A Solid Blog Writer (7 traits to look for)
+Hire GOOD Blog Writers (7 things to look for)

-Great blog writers know how to write for SEO (search engine optimization) and UX (user experience).
+Great blog writers know how to write for SEO (search engine optimization), LLMO (large language optimization) and UX (user experience).

 This is a super important part of modern content creation (even social media is becoming more search based with social SEO).